troglobit/smcroute/README.md

 daemon runs.
 On Linux, multiple multicast routers can run simultaneously using different multicast routing tables.

+The full documentation of SMCRoute is available in the manual pages, see [smcrouted(8)][], [smcroutectl(8)][], and [smcroute.conf(5)][].

 Features
 --------

+All features, except [mrdisc][], are supported for both IPv4 and IPv6.
+Please note, some features may not be available on systems other than Linux.
+E.g., FreeBSD does not have SSM group join support.

   - Configuration file support, `/etc/smcroute.conf`
   - Configuration snippet include support, `/etc/smcroute.d/*.conf`
   - Daemon startup options support, `/etc/default/smcroute`
   - Support for seamless reloading of the configuration on `SIGHUP`
   - Source-less on-demand routing, a.k.a. wildcard `(*,G)` based static routing, including support for `(*,G/LEN)` and `(S/LEN,G/LEN)`
   - Optional built-in [mrdisc][] support for IPv4, [RFC4286][]